CogSciPrag/home/people.md

     image:
       src: /assets/img/work/water.png
       alt: Michael Franke
-    description: Michael is a professor at the Department of Linguistics at the University of Tübingen.
-He is interested broadly in cognitive and evolutionary modeling and applications thereof to language use, reasoning, decision making and other features of higher-order cognition.
-The focus of his work is on experimental pragmatics, supplemented with probabilistic modeling.
-He is also interested in foundational questions concerning the relation between empirical data, abstract theory and explicit mathematical modeling.
-Please contact the secretary’s office for all organizational matters.
+    description: Michael usually self-identifies as a computational cognitive scientist interested in higher cognition and language in particular.
+He has a background in cognitive science, logic and game-theory, and he's very happy when he can use Bayesian data analysis to fit bespoke, theoretically informed probabilistic models to empirical data.
   - title: <a href="https://tsnider.github.io/snider/index.html">Todd Snider</a>
     image:
       src: /assets/img/work/sand.png